-APPLY BY JANUARY 31!
+APPLY BY FEBRUARY 1!

 DO-IT Scholars prepares Washington State high school students with disabilities for success in college and careers.
 Scholars attend Summer Study sessions, held during three consecutive summers at the University of Washington campus.
 This allows students to experience college life and work on self advocacy skills.
 Throughout the school year, Scholars connect with program staff, DO-IT Mentors, and each other using email and e-lists.
 They also meet in-person at DO-IT events, complete individual and group projects, and receive valuable information and support for the transition to college.

 Want to unlock your leadership potential and enact change in your community!
 The Alianza Youth Leadership Program is a movement of collective young leaders.
 You will have the opportunity to learn community organizing through training's and civic engagement projects.
 A few issues you will be engaging in are issues affecting the Latinx community in Washington state such as environmental and climate justice.

 Apply: Apply here and or contact Salvador Salazar, Civic Engagement & Advocacy Coordinator, at email@example.com